agl-ic-eg/documentation/docs/6_How_To_Contribute/3_Working_with_Gerrit.md

-Please be sure that you are subscribed to the [mailing list](https://lists.automotivelinux.org/g/agl-dev-community) and of course, you can reach out on IRC at the #automotive channel on Freenode.net
+Please be sure that you are subscribed to the [mailing list](https://lists.automotivelinux.org/g/agl-dev-community) and of course, you can reach out on IRC at the #automotive channel on irc.libera.chat

 Gerrit assigns the following roles to users: